-With so many different horse fly masks on the market, it can be hard to work out which fly mask is best for your horse!
+With so many different lycra fly masks in Australia and mesh equine fly masks on the market, it can be hard to work out which fly mask is best for your horse!
 Each offers a slightly different fit and level of protection.

 Like most things in life, you get what you pay for.
 Cheap fly masks often use inferior materials and make compromises on fit and comfort to your horse.
 That’s why the team at Active Equine have taken the guess work out of finding the right fly mask for your horse and put together a range of top quality solutions to fit almost every horse!